The Impact of an MBA on Your Career

 If you’re looking for a high-earning role, an MBA could be the route for you.
 AMBA data shows that the global average salary of a graduate from an AMBA-accredited business school stood at £69,760.
 In the UK the mean salary of an MBA graduate was £86,225.

 The people alongside whom you study make excellent networking contacts.
-During your course, they can help as a soundboard as they will be experiencing the same things as you.
-Afterwards, they will be likely to be successful in their field, so will be useful contacts throughout your career.
+Afterwards, they will likely go on to be successful in their field, so will be useful contacts throughout your career.

 AMBA has a membership network of more than 40,000 MBA students and graduates in some 150 countries across the world, who regularly connect via our online Community or at our social events across the globe, to innovate and collaborate.